 suspended until further notice while awaiting guidance regarding how this PDP will be affected by GDPR compliance efforts.
 Formal action to suspend or terminate this PDP, in accordance with Policy Development Process procedures, is likely to occur after initiation of the Expedited PDP.
 The working documents are available for examination here.

-Notwithstanding, there are ongoing developments pertaining adoption of a single RDS (WHOIS) policy.
-In light of European Union’s General Data Protection Regulations (GDPR) that came into force this May 2018 and the projected impact on domain name registration data collection, access and publication, the ICANN Board has provided a temporary specification in May 2018 that seeks “to allow ICANN and gTLD registry operators and registrars to continue to comply with existing ICANN contractual requirements and community-developed policies in light of the GDPR. “ With this specification, the ICANN Board is maintaining it will conform to the GDPR requirements even as it seeks to maintain “the existing WHOIS system to the greatest extent possible,” In fact to that end, some elements of the Temporary Specification are now in contention by a contracted party and the subject of a lawsuit in a EU state.
+Notwithstanding, there are ongoing developments pertaining to the adoption of a single RDS (WHOIS) policy.
+In light of European Union’s General Data Protection Regulations (GDPR) that came into force this May 2018 and the projected impact on domain name registration data collection, access and publication, the ICANN Board has provided a temporary specification in May 2018 that seeks “to allow ICANN and gTLD registry operators and registrars to continue to comply with existing ICANN contractual requirements and community-developed policies in light of the GDPR. “ With this specification, the ICANN Board is announcing that it will conform to the GDPR requirements even as it seeks to maintain “the existing WHOIS system to the greatest extent possible,” In fact to that end, some elements of the Temporary Specification are now in contention by a contracted party and the subject of a lawsuit in a EU state.

 With the normal policy developed process for registration data upended by the shuttered PDP WG, the Temporary Specification that has emerged to address this matter remains a Board-developed policy adopted under emergency conditions.
 It must be ratified or adapted for ratification by the GNSO-chartered policy development process within one (1) year.
 The GNSO has already initiated an expedited policy development process (ePDP) that will consider the ICANN Board-adopted Temporary Specification for gTLD Registration Data and hopefully, from here will emerge the single RDS (WHOIS) Policy all are convinced is necessary.
-The charter of the ePDP gives very discrete guidance to the Working Group regarding the questions to be answered for the output fit to purpose.
+The charter of the ePDP gives very discrete guidance to the Working Group regarding the questions to be answered in order for the output to be considered fit for purpose.

-The primary question to answer in this regard is whether this digital artefact, the web page, is a good and sufficient substitute or facsimile for a ‘single RDS (WHOIS) policy document’ and, thusly, conforms to the original WHOIS1 review team's Recommendation 2?
+The primary question which the Review Team had to answer with regard to this rather rapidly evolving series of events surrounding WHOIS policy, is whether this digital artefact, the web page, is a good and sufficient substitute or facsimile for a ‘single RDS (WHOIS) policy document’ and, thus, conforms to the original WHOIS1 review team's Recommendation 2?

 On review, we can confirm the web page purposed to collect all RDS (WHOIS)-related commitments contractually obliged by registries and registrars as well as GNSO developed consensus policies and procedures is available.
 We can also confirm that it lists a slew of RDS (WHOIS)-related compacts with registries and registrars plus GNSO consensus RDS (WHOIS)-related policies and procedures.
 These are hyperlinked to details of said policies and procedures.
 On the preponderance of the evidence therefore, the Board’s response to the RT’s recommendation as outlined in the Action Plan was executed.